alexcurnow/abandoned-old-workshop/README.md

 Omnifood is a mock food delivery service website with some basic JS interactivity.
 It was a guided project on Udemy.

 Starter is a simple dice game made with HTML CSS and JS.
+It was a project for a Udemy course on JavaScript.